tanaylab/SomeGraphs.jl/README.md

 attempt to be an end-all-be-all do-everything graph library.
 Still, basic graph types are reasonably well covered so this may be useful in general.

-The APIs were designed to be strongly typed, to allow generating UIs to control the graphs, with a focus on orthogonality of features.
+The APIs were designed to be strongly typed, with a focus on orthogonality of features.
+This makes it natural to create UI widgets to control the graphs.
 To further support wrapping this in a UI, there's also a focus on checking the data and providing reasonably informative error messages when something is invalid.

 A graph is specified as a combination of the data (what to display) and a configuration (how to display it).
 For most things, this distinction is clear (e.g., coordinates of a point are data, the size of the graph is configuration).
-Sometimes it is less so (offset of a line to draw on top of the graph).
-We do the best we can.
+Sometimes it is less so (colors).
+We therefore allow the data to override the configuration in cases where this depends on the context of the graph.
 The idea is that you can apply the same configuration to multiple sets of data.

 Each graph type has its own strongly-types data and configuration classes, with reasonable defaults.
 Therefore any IDE with auto-completion will assist you in setting a specific option.
 It also makes it easier to create UIs widgets to